3.0 | 37 Votes

 What is an XCODEPROJ file?

-Apple requires developers to build their software with Xcode to distribute it in its app stores.
-Xcode is free on the Mac App Store and provides various tools for building, testing, deploying, and reviewing user feedback regarding apps.
+Xcode is a free IDE that Apple offers on the Mac App Store.
+It provides various tools for building, testing, deploying, and reviewing user feedback regarding apps.

 As you develop your software with Xcode, you can save it as an XCODEPROJ file, which allows you to close it and re-open it for further editing.
 To create an XCODEPROJ file with Xcode, select File → New → Project.
 Then, when you finish developing your software, you can choose Product → Build to compile the source code and build an executable .APP file.

 How to open an XCODEPROJ file

 You can open XCODEPROJ files with Apple Xcode in macOS.
 For example, to open a XCODEPROJ file, select File → Open.

 Opening an XCODEPROJ file as a macOS package

 In macOS, you can right-click an XCODEPROJ file and select Show Package Contents to view the package's directories and files with Apple Finder.
 Files you may find stored within an XCODEPROJ file include .PBXPROJ, .XCWORKSPACE, and .PLIST files.